mpike93/MonteDarloSim/README.md

 # MonteDarloSim
-Experiment of Monte Carlo simulation to professional football
+Experiment of Monte Carlo simulation to professional sport